jhellingman/tei2html/Wiki/Installation.md

 _Optional, only needed if you want generated PDF output._

 Note that Prince is a commercial product; a free version can be used for strictly private purposes, and downloaded from: https://www.princexml.com/.
+The free version does include a small icon on the first page to promote Prince.
+Shouldn't be a big nuisance.

 # Configuration #